groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/finance.md

 }
 ```

-Put it simply - you just load your finance document into the `Converter` class, select the desired output format and all the rest will be done by **GroupDocs.Conversion**.
+Put it simply - you just load your finance document into the `Converter` class, select the desired output format and **GroupDocs.Conversion** does all the rest.

 ## Convert to another finance format

 On the other hand, converting your files to another finance format is also quite simple and natural.
-The following code sample demonstrates how to convert an XBRL document to an IXBRL format in C# using [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net).
+The following code snippet shows how to convert an XBRL document to an IXBRL format in C# using [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net).

 ```csharp
 // Load the source XBRL file